Brussels Town Hall: Contemporary history

 The Town Hall was designated a historic monument on 9 March 1936, at the same time as the King's House.
-It is a UNESCO World Heritage Site since 1998 as part of the registration of the Grand-Place.
+It has been a UNESCO World Heritage Site since 1998, as part of the Grand-Place's registration.
+Conservation work has continued into the 21st century.
+In May 2026, restoration began on the building's two historic external portals: the one on the Grand-Place, dating from the 15th century, and the one on the Rue de l'Amigo, dating from 1717.